FASP-QAT/qat-documentation/docs/user/05-getting-started.md

 When a user has an idea for a new feature, functionality, or design element that would make QAT a better application for all users, such as a new report, removing an unnecessary column, etc., they may request a change through the QAT Helpdesk.
 All change request tickets will require a detailed description and screenshots.
 Once the technical team receives a user’s change request ticket, it will be reviewed for feasibility and usefulness to all QAT users.
 If the change request is accepted, it will not be made available in QAT immediately, but will placed in a queue based on realm business priority, criticality, and LOE requirements.
 To request a change in QAT:

-1.  > Click on the QAT Helpdesk icon.
+1.  &gt; Click on the QAT Helpdesk icon.

 ![A red line with numbers and circles Description automatically generated](/img/media/image28.png)

 Figure 23: QAT Helpdesk Icon

-2.  > Click on “Request a Change” from the QAT Helpdesk menu options.
+2.  &gt; Click on “Request a Change” from the QAT Helpdesk menu options.

-3.  > Complete the form by filling out the required information and click “Submit,”
+3.  &gt; Complete the form by filling out the required information and click “Submit,”

 ![A screenshot of a computer Description automatically generated](/img/media/image33.png)

 Figure 24: Change Request Ticket

-4.  > After submitting a ticket, the user will be assigned a Ticket Code number (ex: QAT-570).
+4.  &gt; After submitting a ticket, the user will be assigned a Ticket Code number (ex: QAT-570).
 The user will also receive an email notification and the number of “Open Tickets” on the top ribbon in red will increase.
 This ticket number corresponds to the ticket number stored in the JIRA software management tool.
 For more information on managing tickets and the JIRA software management tool, please see [Managing Tickets](#managing-tickets).

 ### 2.I.5 Managing Tickets